pandey-ankit/WebLogic-Basic-Lab/README.md

 [ANKIT TO DO - 4-5 sentences what we do in this lab

-- Right Click on the Desktop, and then click on **Open Terminal Here**.
+a.
+Right Click on the Desktop, and then click on **Open Terminal Here**.

-- Download demo application archive
+b.
+Download demo application archive

 ```bash
 curl -LSs https://github.com/pandey-ankit/WebLogic-Basic-Lab/blob/main/aussie-tripper-v1.ear?raw=true > aussie-tripper-v1.ear